saamhaz/saamhaz.github.io/_posts/2025-02-19-towards-robo-economicus.md

 Robots will not operate in isolation.
 To establish a baseline, there are several different types of multirobot coordination systems:<sup>2</sup>

-1. _Centralized coordination_ A single central controller plans and assigns tasks to all robots.
+-  _Centralized coordination_ A single central controller plans and assigns tasks to all robots.
 As systems become more complex, central coordination quickly becomes computationally infeasible.
-2. _Behavior-based coordination_ Coordination emerges through predefined robot behaviors, triggered by environmental stimuli.
+-  _Behavior-based coordination_ Coordination emerges through predefined robot behaviors, triggered by environmental stimuli.
 Optimal for real-time, reactive tasks in dynamic environments where simplicity and immediacy are critical, like collision avoidance.
-3. _Market-based or auction-based coordination_ Robots act as economic agents in a virtual market, "bidding" for tasks or resources based on their efficiency in performing them.
+- _Market-based or auction-based coordination_ Robots act as economic agents in a virtual market, "bidding" for tasks or resources based on their efficiency in performing them.
 Tasks are allocated based on bids.

+Robots use different coordination systems depending on their goals.
+Autonomous robots that have parity with humans will have to engage in complex decision-making in dynamic environments, particularly around resource allocation.
+The optimal way to do this is by leveraging a market-based system.
+Market-based coordination is ideal for autonomous decision-making robots because it allows them to independently assess tasks, allocate resources intelligently, and quickly adapt to dynamic environments — all of which would be too slow and computationally expensive at scale via centralized coordination.<sup>2</sup>

 But what will robots in market-based coordination systems transact _with_?
 They cannot participate in financial markets, nor can they bid on auctions.
 The way we have constructed markets today requires personhood: AI agents cannot get a bank account, nor can they make payments without human oversight or dependency.
 Even if Visa or traditional payments processors were to offer a workaround that involved human intervention, it would not be enough.